Clark Summer Research Program Frequently Asked Questions

 If I live on campus, do I need a car?
 Can I bring a car?

 A car is not needed to get around DFW.
 However, you are welcome to bring your car and a pass will be provided for you when you move into your residence hall.
-You must print the pass and leave it on your dashboard to avoid receiving a ticket.
+You register your license plate during your dorm registration process.
+If you do not register your license plate you could receive a parking ticket.
+This pass will only allow you to park in residential parking.

 Is it possible to see the housing before I arrive?